Schoolboy in high school class

 Academic Tracks and Curriculum

-By pursuing challenging and unique courses, you’ll be surrounding yourself with high achieving peers who will motivate you to do your best.
-You’ll also be one big step towards developing a strong transcript for your future college admissions.
+By pursuing challenging and unique courses, you’ll surround yourself with high achieving peers who will motivate you to do your best.
+You’ll also be making progress with developing a strong transcript for your future college admissions.
 Consider the options different schools have and see which programs you’re most interested in!

 Foreign Languages

-Some schools offer the standard fare of Spanish and French language courses.
-However, many schools are attempting to offer a wider range of options (or already do), such as Chinese Mandarin, Arabic, Portuguese, German, Hindi, and more.
+Most schools offer the standard fare of Spanish and French language courses.
+However, many are attempting a wider range of options, including languages such as Chinese Mandarin, Arabic, Portuguese, German, Hindi, Japanese, Italian and more.
+Several schools also offer ASL (American Sign Language).

-Learning foreign languages is important as it can open doorways for you in your career.
+Aside from the many benefits of language-learning, knowing foreign languages can open doorways for you in your career.
 Knowing a second language can open up opportunities to work for global companies or travel for work.

 Extracurricular Activities and Arts

-The larger the school, the more likely it will have a wider range of extracurricular activities in which you can participate.
-You may find some activities you never even thought of trying out at some of your school options.
+The larger the school, the more likely it is to offer a wider range of extracurricular activities in which you can participate.
+At some of your school options, you may find some activities you never even thought of trying out.
 Learning about a variety of clubs and committing to your favorites is a great way to learn more about a certain field or hobby while developing your teamwork and leadership skills.

 You may want a school with a strong Fine Arts program where you can explore your interests in art, theatre, photography, digital art, and more.
 Pay attention to the number of options a school provides for the arts and the competitions they regularly compete in.